Monika-After-Story/DDLCModTemplate/advanced_scripts/README.md

 #### `script-poemresponses.rpy`

 This is the scene where the Main Character talks to each girl about his poem and reads theirs.
 It's a good example of how to use the results from the poem mini-game.

+#### `splash.rpy`

+The original splashscreen file for DDLC. **THIS MAY NOT WORK WITH THE TEMPLATE AS IS**.
+It's offered here as a reference, if you want to include specific features or copy a portion of the original game's flow.

 #### `transforms.rpy`